-Regular full-time employees, their spouses and children, and part-time employees are entitled to apply for tuition remission.
-Benefits apply to tuition charges for undergraduate and graduate level credit courses listed in the University catalogue.
+Regular full-time employees, their legal spouses and dependent children, and part-time employees are entitled to apply for tuition remission benefits.
+The tuition remission benefit applies only to tuition charges.
 All prospective students must meet normal criteria for admission.
-Specific information regarding admission criteria may be obtained from the admission office.
-For more detail on employee eligibility, dependent guidelines, separation from the University, and taxation of benefits, please refer to your Employee Policy Manual.
+Specific information regarding admission criteria may be obtained from the admission office (ext.
+5012 – undergraduate or ext.
+5020 – graduate).
+For complete eligibility and policy details including eligibility, dependent guidelines, separation from the University, and taxation of benefits, please refer to your Employee Policy Manual.

-The University encourages supervisors to support professional development efforts of staff employees by allowing flexible work schedules as long as the workflow of the department is not affected.
+The University encourages supervisors to support professional development efforts of staff employees by allowing flexible work schedules, as long as the workflow of the department is not affected.
 Tuition remission is authorized with the understanding that class and study hours do not conflict with regular work schedules.
-Employees may attend one course per semester (fall/spring) during the normal workday without being required to use vacation or personal leave provided that:
+Staff employees may attend one course per semester (fall/summer/spring) during their normal workday without being required to use vacation or personal leave provided that:

 - The course is not offered at a time outside regular working hours;

-- The employee consults with his/her supervisor in advance of registering for the course and obtains the supervisor’s approval by completing a Flex Schedule Form (for the employee to attach to the tuition remission application);
+- The employee consults with their supervisor in advance of registering for the course and obtains the supervisor’s approval by completing a Flexible Work Schedule Form;

 - The employee has arranged coverage for the office while attending class; and,